progmaticltd/homebox/docs/preseed.md

 Use `preseed: raid`.
 Please, note that if you are using software RAID, the drives won't be encrypted.
 There are some considerations to use file level encryption, but this is not implemented and might not be at all.

-## LVM only
+## LVM on BIOS

-Use `preseed: lvm`.
+Use `preseed: lvm-bios`.
 No redundancy and no encryption.
 This is probably not what you want for a live system, but might be useful for debugging.

+## LVM on BIOS UEFI/Secure boot

+Use `preseed: lvm-uefi`.
+Same as the previous one, with UEFI / Secure boot support included.